 For many listeners, of course, it will actually be overkill; if all you want are his most important tracks, you’ll likely be satisfied with The Great 28, a long-available single CD that includes “Rock and Roll Music, “Roll Over Beethoven,” “Johnny B. Goode,” “Sweet Little Sixteen” and all the other classics.
 But if you’re a serious fan—and there are plenty of good reasons to be one—you no longer have no particular place to go.

-Speaking of destinations, Berry seems to have had his in sight almost from Day One.
-He took all sorts of satisfying side trips in the course of his career—from Nat King Cole-style crooning to Hawaiian-inflected instrumentals—but he headed mostly for a musical landscape that melded jazz, R&B, blues, boogie-woogie and country into something that was completely new when it first appeared.
+Speaking of destinations, Berry seems to have had his in mind almost from Day One.
+He took all sorts of satisfying side trips in the course of his career—from Nat King Cole-style crooning to Hawaiian-inflected instrumentals—but he headed mostly for a musical landscape that melded jazz, R&B, blues, boogie-woogie, and country into something that was completely new when it first appeared.

 You don’t have to go beyond the instantly recognizable guitar that opens 1955’s “Maybellene,” the lead-off track on this set and Berry’s first hit, to hear it.
 As he sang a year later in his second hit, “I go for that rock and roll music.”
 And as this package underscores, Berry was one of that music’s first masters—an inventive guitarist as well as a proficient songwriter, capable of wittily describing teenage life as well as the music itself.